-A Facelift procedure can require either a traditional technique, a limited incision or a neck lift, depending on the patient’s degree of aging, skin laxity.
+A facelift (rhytidectomy) procedure may require a traditional technique, a limited incision, or a neck lift.
+The technique depends on the patient’s aging and skin laxity.

-- A limited incision starts at the temples and continues around the ear, but can also include incisions in less visible spaces, such as the upper lip or under the lower eyelids.
+- A limited incision starts at the temples and continues around the ear.
+But it can also include incisions in less visible spaces, like the upper lip or under the lower eyelids.

 Dr. Slupchynskyj re-drapes the skin to smooth out the wrinkles, and then uses sutures to close the incision.
 In some cases, Dr. Slupchynskyj may remove or redistribute fat in the face, jowls and neck to achieve a smoother appearance.